greedymelon/inception/README.md

 ````
 docker compose up --detach
 ````
-Now, if we open our browser at our website name with HTTPS, we will find our WordPress website.
-In case you receive a warning of not being safe (this happens because the certificate in this project is not validated)  just ignore it.<br>
+Now, if you open your browser aty our website name with HTTPS, you will find your WordPress website.
+In case you receive a warning of not being secure (this happens because the certificate in this project is not validated), just ignore it.<br>
-To stop and destroy our container: <br>
+- To stop and destroy our container: <br>
 ````
 docker compose down
 ````

 ## **Troubleshooting**
-If you run this application on Windows remember to run the terminal (or the program you open this project with ex.
+- If you run this application on Windows, remember to run the terminal (or the program you open this project with ex.
 VScode) as administrator.
 We need the administrator's right also to modify the hosts file. <br>
-Make sure docker is running and correctly installed. <br>
+- Make sure Docker is running and correctly installed. <br>